 valentina

 Hi Cecilia.
 While I haven't tested this particular recipe with a gluten-free flour, I'm pretty confident that if you use a gluten-free, all-purpose 1 to 1 flour, it will work well.
-(This is the one I use a lot and like.)
+This is the one I use a lot.
 And yes, add the walnuts!
 I wouldn't use more than 1/2 cup and chop them finely.
 Also, here are a couple of my gluten-free short breads in case you want more choices: Gluten-Free Almond Butter Bread Recipe, Gluten-Free Banana Chocolate Chip Bread Well, cake really. ;-).
 Enjoy and thanks so much for writing in, and checking out my recipes. 🙂 ~Valentina

 Penny M